-This 15 Days 14 Nights Tanzania Basic Camping Safari will take you into the real Africa Adventure, the tour will first introduce you to the wildlife of Africa by visiting Arusha National Park, then continues the adventure on the following day, where you will visit Empakai Crater, Lake Natron, Serengeti National Park, Ngorongoro Crater, Lake Eyasi, Lake Manyara and Mto Wa Mbu village for more cultural experience.
+This 15 Days Budget Camping Safari will take you into the real Africa Adventure, the tour will first introduce you to the wildlife of Africa by visiting Arusha National Park, then continues the adventure on the following day, where you will visit Empakai Crater, Lake Natron, Serengeti National Park, Ngorongoro Crater, Lake Eyasi, Lake Manyara and Mto Wa Mbu village for a more cultural experience.

 Arrival at Kilimanjaro International Airport.
 You will be met and transferred to Arusha Center Inn hotel/Similar for the night b/breakfast.

 We will relax today by taking a day trip to Arusha National Park for a game drive after breakfast.
 With the stunning view of Mt.
 Meru as a backdrop and unparalleled views of the majestic Mt.
 Kilimanjaro and the East African Rift Valley.
 This is your first safari experience with the lush vegetation, mammal species and countless birds of an ecosystem.
 The highland forests around the Ngurdoto crater as well as the slopes of Mt.
 Meru harbor the rare Black and White Colobus monkey.
 Arusha National Park is also reputed to have the highest density of giraffes in Africa.
 In the early evening, we will return to the Arusha Center Inn Hotel/Similar for dinner and get some good sleep for our walking Safari the next day.

 Leave early in the morning and start driving to Ngorongoro Conservation Area.
 We will stop at Ngorongoro Conservation Area park gate for registration and pick up an armed Park Ranger.
 After registrations, we will start driving through the Ngorongoro Highlands to Nainokanoka.